quodlibet/mutagen/docs/man/mid3v2.rst

     Be verbose: state all operations performed.
 This is the opposite of --quiet.
 This is the default.

+-e, --escape
+    Enable interpretation of backslash escapes for tag values.
+    Makes it possible to escape the colon-separator in TXXX, COMM values like '\\:' and insert escape sequences like '\\n', '\\t' etc.

 -f, --list-frames
     Display all supported ID3v2.3/2.4 frames and their meanings.